saas786/obsidian-notes-1/HECO/Lubricating Oil System.md

 -	High demulsibility
 	-	demulsibility - ability to readily separate from water
 -	High durability
-	-	durability - characteristics of chemical stability
+	-	durability - characteristics of chemical stability; how resistant it is to air, water, particulates, or other impurities

 Causes of Oil Deterioration
 -	Changes within itself -	composition breakdown (e.g. temperature transients, age)